Waterford F.C.: Early years

-Waterford United 1982–2016
+Early 1980s to mid-2010s

-In May 1982, the Club changed its name to Waterford United.
+In May 1982, the club changed its name to Waterford United.
 Alfie Hale was appointed manager.
 In 1985 the league's membership rose to 22 clubs with the election of six new clubs in 1985.
-This resulted in the introduction of the present two Division (Premier and First) structure in 1985/86 of which Waterford was a member of the Premier Division.
+This resulted in the introduction of the present two-Division (Premier and First) structure in 1985/86 of which Waterford was a member of the Premier Division.
 Waterford were relegated to the First Division in the 1988–89 season.
 Their stay there was short, gaining promotion and winning the First Division title the following season 1989–90.
 They were unable to retain their Premier Division status the following season finishing in eleventh.

 The club was promoted to the top flight in the 1991–92 season finishing as runners up to Limerick.
 But again the club were unable to remain in the Premier Division for more than a single season suffering relegation on goal difference to Drogheda United.

 Waterford United were promoted to the Premier Division, finishing top of the First Division in the 1997–98 season and remained there until the 1999–00 season suffering relegation in the playoffs to Kilkenny City.

 Jimmy McGeough was appointed manager in 2002.
 In his first season he led the club to promotion to the League of Ireland Premier Division in the 2002–03 season.

 The League of Ireland changed from a winter league to a summer league for the 2003 season.
 Waterford finished 6th under Jimmy McGeough.
 Despite the good season he was controversially sacked, the decision was very unpopular with the club's supporters.

-In 2004 The Blues finished 5th and they reached the FAI Cup Final, their first since 1986 under Alan Reynolds as player-manager and Paul McGrath as director of football but lost 2–1 to Longford Town.
+In 2004, The Blues finished 5th and they reached the FAI Cup Final, their first since 1986 under Alan Reynolds as player-manager and Paul McGrath as director of football but lost 2–1 to Longford Town.